-- Before recruiting your tribe, have a clear plan in place.
+- Before recruiting your team, have a clear plan in place.

 - Find the right personas needed to execute your plan.

-- Keep your tribe engaged throughout the year.
+- Keep your team engaged throughout the year.

 In the next few paragraphs, you should learn how to recruit the yearbook team you want, which will help you get the job done.

 Before you start recruiting, determine the number of pages you need for your yearbook.
 If you haven’t done this before, check out this article on determining the appropriate number of pages, and download a copy of this free yearbook ladder to help you get started.
 You can reference last year’s book if you had one.
 You can also list out the number of portrait pages and activities/clubs that should be included and go from there.

 If you can’t do this due to the uncertainty of the school year, be sure to tell your yearbook company you cannot commit to a certain page count.
 This is absolutely possible, and I know of at least one yearbook company that will allow for this.

 Once you’ve mapped out the pages you want to include, determine your guidelines for each page.
 For example, on each class page, you want to have portraits of each student and teacher, and one group photo (could even be a screenshot of the class distance learning via Zoom).
 For each activity page, you may want to determine 2-3 different types of photos you would like for each activity such as: action shots, candids, and team photos.
 In doing this, you will be setting good expectations of what will be expected for each of your volunteers.